ROCm/hipSOLVER/docs/source/userguide_intro.rst

 Furthermore, due to differences in implementation and API design between rocSOLVER and cuSOLVER, not all arguments are handled identically between the two backends.
 When using the rocSOLVER backend, keep in mind the following differences:

-* While many cuSOLVER functions (and, consequently, hipSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
+* While many cuSOLVER and hipSOLVER functions take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
 In order to take advantage of this feature, users may pass a null pointer for the `work` argument of any function when using the rocSOLVER backend, and the workspace will be automatically managed behind-the-scenes.
 It is recommended to use a consistent strategy for workspace management, as performance issues may arise if the internal workspace is made to flip-flop between user-provided and automatically allocated workspaces.